What was Gwen Ifill’s net worth at the time of her death? Was Gwen Ifill married?

-Gwen Ifill was an American television anchor and journalist who served as the Editor and Moderator of Washington Week.
+Gwen Ifill was an American television anchor and journalist who had a net worth of $3 million at the time of her death.
+She has served as the Editor and Moderator of Washington Week.

 Gwen also authored the best-selling book – ”The Breakthrough: Politics and Race in the Age of Obama.”